GoodAI/goodai-ltm/README.md

 (LLMs).

 GoodAI-LTM brings together all the components necessary for equipping agents with text-based long term memory.
-This includes text embedding models, match ranking, vector databases, chunking, memory and query rewriting (expansion and disambiguation), storage and retrieval.
+This includes text embedding models, reranking, vector databases, chunking, metadata such as time stamps and document information, memory and query rewriting (expansion and disambiguation), storage and retrieval.

 The package is especially adapted to provide a dialog-centric memory stream for social agents.

 * **Embedding models**: Use OpenAI, Hugging Face Sentence Transformers, or our own locally trainable embeddings.